Natural Products Synthesis

 The pursuit of complex molecules requires innovative approaches to new molecular scaffolds, improved routes to traditional motifs and asymmetric methods for complex stereocenter installation.
-In addition to the constant challenges posed en route to natural products we are focused on a number of methods, including novel approaches to heterocycles such as thiazolines and oxazolidinones, chemoselective C-H oxidation and C=O reduction, electrochemistry, and asymmetric amine and guanidine synthesis.
+In addition to the constant challenges posed en route to natural products we are focused on a number of methods, including novel approaches to heterocycles such as thiazolines and oxazolidinones, chemoselective C-H oxidation and C=O reduction, electrochemistry, photoredox chemistry and asymmetric amine and guanidine synthesis.
+We also have an emerging program in accelerated technologies and self-driving labs through the Integrative Sciences Initiative.

 Medicinal Chemistry, Chemical Biology and Drug Discovery

 Natural product medicinal chemistry and related chemical biology studies are a final aim for all projects that are undertaken in our lab.
 Targeted analogue synthesis aimed at simplified, potent compounds will enable the exploration of biological processes and activities that can potentially be further developed into chemical probes or therapeutic agents.
 In addition to in-vitro studies, many of which are conducted in our lab, we aim to collaborate with experts in the biological sciences to further advance the impact of our synthetic products.
 Major areas of focus include anti-bacterial and anti-fungal agents (infection), anti-tumor agents (cancer) and chemical probes to study protein-protein interactions and enzyme inhibition.
-Key interactions with NC State’s Comparative Medicine Institute enable many of our collaborative efforts which have now resulted in several commercialization opportunities.
+Key interactions with NC State’s Comparative Medicine Institute enable many of our collaborative efforts which have now resulted in several commercialization opportunities, including a startup company Synoxa Sciences, Inc.

 For an interview of Dr. Pierce and an overview of research in the Pierce Group, see: Synform Interview